-The transmission of those test packets is enabled by the CxpConnectionTestMode feature of the Device on the other end of the connection under test.
+The transmission of these test packets is enabled by the CxpConnectionTestMode feature of the Device on the other end of the connection under test.

 This feature can be read at any time while a test is running.
-It can be written to zero when the test is not running to reset the counter between tests.
+When the test is not running, zero can be written to reset the counter between tests.